Tours and Trails

 Cookery schools and workshops

 The country is a melting pot of fresh and varied ingredients, and some of the country's top chefs are opening up their kitchens to pass on top tips to culinary-minded travellers.

 Angela Gray at Llanerch Vineyard, Vale of Glamorgan

 Angela Gray is a food writer, food consultant and former chef to the rich and famous including Sir Andrew Lloyd Webber.
 She has appeared on many foodie programmes on BBC radio and TV, written food related articles for newspapers and magazines and has also written a number of books.
 Angela’s cookery school at Llanerch Vineyard offer an exciting programme of courses and events including one day courses, skill builders, masterclasses, cookstart academy, Saturday Morning Kitchen, lunch club, chef nights, special events, Weber Grill academy and bespoke events.
-The vineyard also offers five star accommodation with 37 rooms, a bistro cafe and bar and vineyard tours.
+The vineyard also offers five star accommodation at Hotel Llanerch Vineyard with 37 rooms, a bistro cafe and bar and vineyard tours.